nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_observations.md

 ## Resources Used for Profile Design ##
 The FHIR resources are profiled to create the observation as follows:

-- **[CareConnect-ITK-Observation-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Observation-1 )** - A CareConnect dervived NHS Digital Profile for observation.
+- **[CareConnect-ITK-Observation-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Observation-1 )** - A CareConnect derived NHS Digital Profile for observation.
 The Observation resource is used for tracking the current and historical observations that have been made for a patient.

 ## Observation ##
-This resource is used to record information tracking the current and historical observations that have been made for a patient.The following is a example of the elements that can be used:
+This resource is used to record information tracking the current and historical observations that have been made for a patient.The following is an example of the elements that can be used:

 - identifier - uniquely identifies this observation (UUIDs)
 - Status - 	registered,preliminary,final,amended etc
 - code - identification of the observation
 - performer - who made the observation
 - subject - the patient
-- interpretation - High,Low, Normal etc
+- interpretation - High, Low, Normal etc
 - bodySite - the part of the body the observation was made about
 - method - How it was done